If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 If you’re opposed to the commercially available mite control products, you can use the detailed homemade alternatives to keep your apiary free of Varroa mites, and your bee colonies thriving throughout all the seasons.

-Have you used homemade Varroa mite treatment in your beehives?
+Have you used any homemade Varroa mite treatments in your beehives?
 Leave a comment below and let us know what your experience was like.